 The Software Audit Response procedures were developed by the SAM team and are used to guide the audit process.
 The procedures are outlined below.

 Phase 1: Initial Audit Response Process

-SAM will confirm the legitimacy of the audit request, execute tracking and control procedures and communication protocols, and determine the responsible party to lead the audit team.
+Confirm the legitimacy of the audit request, execute tracking and control procedures and communication protocols.

 Phase 2: Pre-Audit Activities

 Organize a steering committee and audit team.
 Respond to the audit notice requesting the auditor to deliver relevant contracts and purchase records and complete a questionnaire documenting the timeline, scope, methodology, discovery tools, and balance calculation methods.